Our Services

 Helpful Resources

-See below for a complete breakdown of sinus anatomy, symptom patterns, warning signs, at home measures, and medical treatments that could affect your next steps.
+Below, you'll find a complete breakdown of sinus anatomy, symptom patterns, warning signs, at-home remedies, and medical treatments to help guide your next steps.

 Chronic sinus pressure can be more than just an uncomfortable feeling of fullness in your face.
 Due to the close relationship between your sinuses and eyes, you may wonder, can chronic sinus pressure alter vision temporarily?
 The short answer is yes.
 In most cases, these vision changes are temporary and resolve once sinus inflammation improves.
 Understanding how and why this happens can help you manage symptoms and know when to seek medical care.